 - 1. From the Search bar, type file explorer. - 2.
 Right-click on the file explorer icon that appears at the top of the column. - 3.
 Select Pin to Taskbar. - 4.
 The file explorer icon will appear on the Taskbar as a manila folder. - 5.
 Now you can access the file explorer whenever you want without having to remember the Windows + E shortcut! - 6.
-You may wish to reposition the File Explorer icon so that it is in close proximity to the Edge browser.
-(Any Taskbar icon can be dragged and dropped to another position on the Taskbar.) - 7.
 If you ever want to get rid of it, just right-click and select "Unpin from taskbar".